lrbn86/ecommerce-microservice/user-service/README.md

-# Service Name
+# User Service

-This service
+This service is responsible for user management

 ## Table of Contents